stoyan005/Smart-Campus-API/README.md

 ## Notes

-* No database used (as required)
+* No database used (in-memory storage only as required)
 * Uses in-memory data structures
+* Rooms must exist before sensors are created
+* Sensors must exist before readings are added
+* Rooms cannot be deleted if sensors exist
 * Designed for scalability and maintainability

 ---

 ## Demo

-Include your video demo link here:
+Link to Video:

 ```
-[Paste your Blackboard or YouTube link]
+[video will go here when finished]
 ```

 ---